-- Read out the following questions and ask students to answer in the space on their worksheet. - Q1.
+- Read out the following questions and ask students to answer in the space on their worksheet: Q1.
 Draw a diagram to show the side of the ramp on a number plane.
-Place the right angle of the ramp at the origin on the number plane. - Q2.
-What is the y-intercept? - Q3.
-What is the x-intercept? - Q4.
-What is the gradient of the ramp? - Q5.
-Write an equation for the ramp. - Observe students' answers.
-Ask the students to volunteer their answers, giving positive feedback. - Select a good sample answer for all students to write down.
+Place the right angle of the ramp at the origin on the number plane.

+- Q2.
+What is the y-intercept?

+- Q3.
+What is the x-intercept?

+- Q4.
+What is the gradient of the ramp?

+Q5.
+Write an equation for the ramp.

+- Observe students' answers.
+Encourage students to share their answers voluntarily, giving positive feedback. - Read a sample answer aloud for all students to hear and write.
 This may come from one of the students or from the following sample answer.